liamstatham/100-days-of-code/log.md

 ### Day 41: Feb 10, Wednesday

 **Today's progress**:
-  - Even more javascrip, makes sense, seems way more flexible than python
+  - Even more javascript, makes sense, seems way more flexible than python
   - made a little card counting script
   - learnt about js objects and calling/changing them
   - Spent more than an hour, 80% through the course though!

+### Day 42: Feb 11, Thursday

+**Today's progress**:
+  - More JavaScript!
+  - Learnt about modifying JSON objects using my own functions
+  - Made contact with the dev manager at work to see what's best to learn for an opportunity...
 Liam Statham